 I remember I made my first reeeeeeeeal Youtube Vlog on 10 April.
 It was about Taking Delivery of my Motorcycle and that was it… a new chapter, in my travel history, had begun.

-Since then, I’ve been vlogging almost regularly, releasing 80 travel videos in total, that gave me nearly 25,000 followers in about 7 months.
-At this moment, vlogging has become just as much the part of my nomadic life as writing blogs and clicking photographs.
+Since then, I’ve been vlogging almost regularly, releasing 80 travel videos in total, which gave me nearly 25,000 followers in about 7 months.
+At this moment, vlogging has become just as much a part of my nomadic life as writing blogs and clicking photographs.

 I am confident this road is now going to take me a long way!